brimdata/zync/README.md

 # topic is stored.
 transforms:
   - type: denorm // denorm or stateless
-    where: |
-      optional Zed Boolean expression to select this rule
+    where: optional Zed Boolean expression to select this rule
     left: TableA
     right: TableB
-    join-on: TableA.ID=TableB.InvoiceID
+    join-on: left.value.after.ID=right.value.after.InvoiceID
     out: TableC
     zed: |
-      Zed script that is applied to all records before storing them in the pool and creates the top-level field this.TableC
+      Zed script applied to all records before storing them in the pool Receives a record with two Debezium events in fields called left and right.
+      Must create a JDBC sink connector record in a field called out.
   - type: stateless
     where: value.op=="u"
     in: TableA
     out: TableC
     zed: |
-      Zed script that is applied to all records before storing them in the pool and creates the top-level field this.TableC
+      Zed script applied to all records before storing them in the pool.
+      Receives a record containing one Debezium source event: this.in.
+      Must create a JDBC sink connector record in a field called out.
 ```

 > Note that this YAML design is only configuring a single ETL pipeline between